+It’s what we do when times are calm that determines how well we’ll weather risks.
 We may make sure someone is watching our back.
 We may pray, and trust God in risky situations.
 Yet, why do we still tend to cringe and run when risks challenge our routines?
 It’s true that gamblers take blind risks that lead to regrets.
-It’s also true that in a recent survey, many seniors most commonly stated regret was the fact they had not taken more risks in their lives.
+It’s also true that in a recent survey, most seniors interviewed stated they regret the fact they had not taken more risks in their lives.
+You?

 What risk did you take recently to trigger change and how did that risk work out?
 Let’s face it, we need courage to learn, grow, or risk much of anything.
 No wonder seniors stated regret they hadn’t taken more risks during their lives.
 Sadly, not doing anything becomes a far more consequential risk in any life.